 Here at home, we can celebrate how our collective action forced Rush Limbaugh’s corporate sponsors to withdraw after he called Sandra Fluke a “slut” when she demanded that insurance cover contraception, or when the Susan G. Komen reversed its decision to defund Planned Parenthood.
 Imagine how these small and large steps forward will ripple into transforming the lives of women—how the women of Egypt will be even more emboldened by Samira Ibrahim’s courageous stance and legal victory, or how the decriminalization of abortion in Uruguay will alter the course of reproductive justice throughout the Americas.

 We are gaining ground, and for that we have much to celebrate.

-More articles in WMC News & Features by Category: Feminism, International, LGBTQIA, Politics, Violence against women
+More articles by Category: Feminism, International, LGBTQIA, Politics, Violence against women

 More articles by Tag: Reproductive rights